- Starting an apprenticeship or traineeship

 The school has a role in providing support to the student throughout the SAT.

 Students enter a training contract with an employer.
 The training contract legally binds the employer and the student for the duration of the SAT.
-Sometimes the employer will be a group training organisation (GTO).
-GTOs place apprentices and trainees with a range of host employers, who supervise and train students on behalf of the GTO.
+Sometimes the employer will be a group training organisation, principal employer organisation and/or a labour hire organisation who place apprentices and trainees with a range of host employers, who supervise and train and provide work on their behalf.

-Employers are required to provide a minimum of 375 hours (50 days) - 600 hours (80 days) for electrotechnology industry - of paid employment per 12-month period to the student.
+Employers are required to provide the student with a minimum of 375 hours (50 days) - 600 hours (80 days) for electrotechnology industry - of paid employment over each 12 month period of the training contract.
 Over each three-month period, the student must work an average of 7.5 hours per week as a minimum.

 The student and the employer will select a training organisation (known as the supervising registered training organisation) to provide all training and assessment for the SAT.
 The training organisation will work with the parties to develop a training plan which outlines training needs, how and when the training will take place, who will provide the training, and how the training will be assessed.